syncfusion-content/windowsforms-docs/WindowsForms/DocIo/Importing-and-Exporting.md

 {% endhighlight %}

- > Notes: Currently inserting XHTML formatted string in the Word document is not supported in Silverlight and Windows Phone 8 applications.
+N> Currently inserting XHTML formatted string in the Word document is not supported in Silverlight and Windows Phone 8 applications.

-XHTML Validation
+#### XHTML Validation

 You can validate the given XHTML string by invoking the IsValidXHTML method of TextBody class.
 It returns true when the given XHTML string should meet any one of the following validation types.